SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Specifically, to copy data between remote hosts, the scp command running over SSH has replaced rcp.
 The berkeley r-commands, telnet and now SSH all have a client-server architecture.

-SSH allows using a short user@hostname form. scp is cp (same syntax etc.) but remotely using SSH.
+SSH-commands allows using a short user@hostname form isntead of a full URL. scp is cp (same syntax etc.) but remotely using SSH.
 For scp, when using user@hostname, add the file with :filename to the end\